deephealthproject/use-case-pipelines/README.md

 ## Building

 - **\*nix**
-    - Building from scratch, assuming CUDA driver already installed if you want to use GPUs:
+    - Building from scratch, assuming CUDA driver already installed if you want to use GPUs ([video](https://drive.google.com/uc?id=1xGPHIEXK-vzxEF0y8N148EhFud1Ackm4&export=download) in which these steps are performed in a clean nvidia docker image):
         ```bash
         sudo apt update
         sudo apt install wget git make gcc-8 g++-8